Isabel-gt/Final_Project/README.md

 ## Method

 We used the Diabetes Health Indicators Dataset from 2015 provided by Kaggle.
 The dataset was obtained by surveying hundreds of thousands of Americans for diabetes or prediabetes predictors with The Behavioral Risk Factor Surveillance System (BRFSS).
 We decided to explore 14 of the 22 variables for our prediction.
 Some of the questions that we explored were age, diet, physical activity and health history.
 The data that we chose did not require extensive clean-up such as dropping NaN or columns therefore we were able to proceed in creating the model.

+Diab

+Before we were able to work with the dataset, we had to label the categories in some of the columns.
+For example.  the income column had 8

 It was felt that a supervised machine learning was the best approach to classify and predict diabetes.
 We used the tensorflow deep learning module.
 To compare for accuracy, we used the random forest method for this prediction.
 We then began to build the webpage using HTML, Javascript, and Flask.
 To be continued...

 Demonstrate and expand further the logistic model prediction since we had a higher accuracy... and then use tensorflow and random forest as additional analysis.